 It’s also worth noting that forgiveness through PSLF and IDR is on the chopping block with the new education reform bill.
 Current participants will be grandfathered in, so if you want a shot at getting your student loans forgiven, sign up now.

 For those of you with a high income and strong credit score, refinancing your student loans can save you a lot of money, especially if your loans have a high interest rate.

 Let’s say you’re a doctor who racked up $200,000 of student loan debt at a 7.00% interest rate.

 Using our refinancing calculator, if you refinanced at 4.00%, your payments would drop by $297 per month — and you’d save $35,672 in interest over 10 years.

 When you refinance, however, you lose federal protections such as IDR and PSLF, so take that fact into consideration when you decide if refinancing is right for you.

 7. Use the student loan interest deduction

-You can deduct up to $2,500 of qualifying interest.
+This popular deduction allows you to deduct up to $2,500 of qualifying student loan interest payments.
 Use our student loan interest deduction calculator to see how much you could save.

-It’s not a huge amount, but, hey, every little bit helps when it comes to saving money on your student loans.
+It’s not a huge amount, but every little bit helps when it comes to saving money on your student loans.

 And by using the seven tips above, you might pay off your student loans faster than you ever thought possible.